-- 1) The transferring institution must be fully accredited by The Higher Learning Commission (North Central Association of Colleges and Universities) or a similar regional accrediting agency. - 2) The course work must be prescribed in the College's articulation agreements, or be representative of "The Liberal Arts."
+- 1) The transferring institution must be fully accredited by The Higher Learning Commission or a similar regional accrediting agency. - 2) The course work must be prescribed in the College's articulation agreements, or be representative of "The Liberal Arts."
 Course work taken at other Liberal Arts Colleges or at Colleges of Arts and Sciences at Universities is generally acceptable. - 3) The course work must have received a grade of C- or better.